Citizen science and partnerships in monitoring

 A vast amount of monitoring data, particularly on species, is regularly collected through established monitoring recording schemes, with significant support from highly trained volunteers.

 JNCC works in partnership with a range of NGOs and research institutes, to develop and run a number of long-term schemes to monitor and survey a wide variety of wildlife, including birds, bats, marine mammals, butterflies and plants.
 Our experts also utilise evidence collected by other independent schemes which contribute high-quality data through their initiatives.
-In addition, we support the Biological Records Centre (BRC external link), which provides assistance to numerous schemes and societies, who collect and collate records of the taxon groups of interest to them.
+In addition, we support the Biological Records Centre, which provides assistance to numerous schemes and societies, who collect and collate records of the taxon groups of interest to them.
+We also co-ordinate the UK Terrestrial Evidence Partnership of Partnerships (UKTEPoP), which aims to bring together all partners involved in terrestrial surveillance and monitoring funded or co-funded by JNCC, to collaborate and share expertise.

 The information gathered from these schemes is used to assess trends in distribution and/or abundance at UK, GB or country scales, and to produce evidence both on current status and long- and short-term changes.
 Many of the results feed into the UK biodiversity indicators, as well as being used for wider reporting purposes, including for international commitments.
 Data collected through these schemes also contributes to eight national official statistics on UK biodiversity which we are responsible for producing.